natashacarpcast/relationships-data-analysis/README.md

 University of Chicago\
 Natasha Carpio Castellanos

+## Structure of the project
+- [1-Preprocess-CSV-Upload-to-S3.ipynb](1-Preprocess-CSV-Upload-to-S3.ipynb): This notebook contains code for an initial preprocessing of the CSV file and upload to S3 bucket.
+- [2-CSV-to-parquet.ipynb](2-CSV-to-parquet.ipynb): This notebook contains code for converting the CSV into parquet format.
+- [3-DataCleaning-Wrangling.ipynb](3-DataCleaning-Wrangling.ipynb): This notebook removes incomplete data and combines titles and texts of the Reddit’s submissions.
+- [4-Topic-Modeling.ipynb](4-Topic-Modeling.ipynb): This notebook performs topic modeling
+- [5-Topic-Modeling-2.ipynb](5-Topic-Modeling-2.ipynb): This notebook categorizes all submissions into topics, and explores samples of submissions from each topic.
+- [6-Sentiment-Analysis.ipynb](6-Sentiment-Analysis.ipynb): This notebook applies VADER Sentiment Analysis to each submission.

 ## Context

 Both theory and empirical studies have shown that social relationships have an impact on health.
 However, it is not only having relationships that matter, but also the quality of them (Thomas et al., 2022).